-- the shift lever is in the DRIVE position, - the transmission fluid has reached an adequate temperature, - the engine coolant has reached an adequate temperature, - vehicle speed is sufficiently high, and - the driver is not heavily pressing the accelerator.
+- The shift lever is in the DRIVE position. - The transmission fluid has reached an adequate temperature. - The engine coolant has reached an adequate temperature. - The vehicle speed is sufficiently high. - The driver is not heavily pressing the accelerator.

 Torque Converter Clutch